korbinian90/Niivue.jl/README.md

 ```

 In vscode, by default the plot pane is used.
 To use the Electron display, deactivate the plotting pane via the command palette (ctrl+shift+p) -> Julia: Disable Plot Pane

+## Examples

+Have a look at the 'examples' subfolder.

+## Future plans

+- use niivue-vscode as alternative pre-configured viewer